Melbourne Kimsey: Biography

-He returned from Southeast Asia to SAC headquarters at Offutt Air Force Base, Neb., as chief of Bases and Units Division, Office of the Deputy Chief of Staff, Plans.
+Kimsey returned from Southeast Asia to SAC headquarters at Offutt Air Force Base, Nebraska, as chief of Bases and Units Division, Office of the Deputy Chief of Staff, Plans.
 In June 1972 he become deputy commander for maintenance and later vice commander of the 509th Bombardment Wing, Pease Air Force Base, N.H.
 He served as commander of the 340th Consolidated Aircraft Maintenance Wing at U-Tapao Royal Thai Naval Airfield, Thailand, until December 1973.
-Upon his return to the United States, he was assigned to the Directorate Of Plans, Office of the Deputy Chief of Staff, Plans and Operations, Headquarters U.S. Air Force, Washington, D.C., as chief of the Strategic Forces Division and subsequently as the assistant deputy director for force development.
+Upon his return to the United States, he was assigned to the Directorate of Plans, Office of the Deputy Chief of Staff, Plans and Operations, Headquarters U.S. Air Force, Washington, D.C., as chief of the Strategic Forces Division and subsequently as the assistant deputy director for force development.
 He was responsible for the planning and long-range development of U.S. Air Force.

-In October 1976 General Kimsey was assigned to 8th Air Force as commander of the 97th Bombardment Wing, Blytheville Air Force Base, Ark.
+In October 1976 General Kimsey was assigned to 8th Air Force as commander of the 97th Bombardment Wing, Blytheville Air Force Base, Arkansas.
 He led the wing charged with maintaining a strategic strike force of B-52 bombers and a global air refueling commitment with KC-135 tankers.
 He was active in civilian community affairs there in Blytheville as well.
-His next assignment was as Deputy Director of Programs, Office of the Deputy Chief of Staff, Programs and Evaluation, at Air Force headquarters in September 1978.
-His primary responsibility was to chair the Program Review Committee and to develop the Air Force program for the chief of Staff and secretary of the Air Force for presentation to the secretary of Defense for development of the Air Force and subsequent Defense Department Five Year Development Plan.
+His next assignment was as deputy director of programs, Office of the Deputy Chief of Staff, Programs and Evaluation, at Air Force headquarters in September 1978.
+His primary responsibility was to chair the Program Review Committee and to develop the Air Force program for the Chief of Staff and Secretary of the Air Force for presentation to the Secretary of Defense for development of the Air Force and subsequent Defense Department Five Year Development Plan.
 The general later was assigned as chief of tactical systems, research and engineering at the National Security Agency, Fort George G. Meade, Md., in September 1980, In September 1981 he became vice commander of NORAD in Cheyenne Mountain, Colorado, where he retired in 1983.

-He was promoted to brigadier general March 1, 1978, with date of rank Feb.
-28, 1978.
+Kimsey was promoted to brigadier general March 1, 1978, with date of rank February 28, 1978.

+Kimsey died on August 4, 2021, at the age of 90.